Paul Castellano's house

 Once inside, he opened up the television and began to diagnose the "technical issue."

-While the agent was fiddling around with the TV, he asked Castellano's violent bodyguard, Thomas Bilotti, to help him out by holding a flashlight.
+While the agent was fiddling around with the TV, he asked Castellano's violent bodyguard, Thomas Bilotti, to assist him by holding a flashlight.

 Bilotti agreed and proceeded to shine the flashlight into the back of the TV, completely unaware that the "technician" was actually installing a listening device right in front of him.